Learning Generalized Hamiltonians using fully Symplectic Mappings: Fully Symplectic Hamiltonian Neural Network

-Where $\{q_i, p_i\}$ is the predicted value of canonical coordinates through the symplectic map $\Phi_h$ at iteration $i$ where $h$ is the stepsize and $\{\tilde{q}_i, \tilde{p}_i\}$ is the true value of those variables.
+Where $(q_i, p_i)$ is the predicted value of canonical coordinates through the symplectic map $\Phi_h$ at iteration $i$ where $h$ is the stepsize and $(\hat{q}_i, \hat{p}_i)$ is the true value of those variables.
+For simplicity, here we consider q and p as scalar functions.
 In a classic case, the objective is a continuous limit of this discreet loss which would read

-Now, considering $\Phi_h$ as a general symplectic map and writing a shorthand notation $y_i$ for ${q_i, p_i}$, we can write
+Now, considering $\Phi_h$ as a general symplectic map and writing a shorthand notation $y_i$ for $(q_i, p_i)$, we can write

 In usual cases where a Neural Network is used as a function approximator, the gradients are computed using backpropagation which is a standard way to optimize the cost function adjusting the network weights.
 In our case, the forward pass includes a Symplectic ODE solver which means we have to backpropagate through this solver which will drastically increase the memory requirements for computational graph which can be understood if we consider our cost function